ipspace/blog/content/posts/2022/10/cumulus-linux-nvue.md

 [^NXOS]: The whole thing reminds me of early NETCONF on Cisco Nexus OS that produced **show** printout in text format... but nicely wrapped in XML envelope.

 I'm positive that NVUE developers implemented what Cumulus customers were asking for, which tells you much about who and how uses Cumulus Linux.
 I also don't care why they didn't implement the most fundamental parameter you need to have  in an IBGP-based network.
 I simply [documented the shortcomings](https://netsim-tools.readthedocs.io/en/latest/caveats.html#cumulus-5-0-with-nvue) in *Platform Caveats* and moved on, but the whole thing did leave a pretty sour aftertaste.

+### Revision History

+2022-10-12
+: Joe Hlasnik found a way to set the BGP update source.
+Thanks a million!